Single sign-on

 User ID configuration

-If the Use constant value checkbox is selected, a constant user ID is used for all users who log in to the Cumulocity IoT platform via SSO.
-This means that all users who log in via SSO share the same user account in the Cumulocity IoT platform.
+If the Use constant value checkbox is selected, a constant user ID is used for all users who log in to the Cumulocity platform via SSO.
+This means that all users who log in via SSO share the same user account in the Cumulocity platform.
 Usage of this option is not recommended.

 Next, the User data mappings can be configured: